 The MANDORLA vase in the new format with a height of 20 cm is the smaller counterpart to its predecessor with a height of 29 cm.
 The handmade vase functions as an interior object in its own right and is also the perfect companion for short-stemmed flower bouquets.

-The Stuttgart artist Reiner Xaver Sedelmeier, in collaboration with KPM head designer Thomas Wenzel, has combined the MANDORLA design with porcelain and transferred it to cups, vases and jugs in the shape of a cylinder.
-The almond-shaped decoration is ubiquitous in everyday life as "checker plate".
-Everyone knows it: the staggered, embossed, almond-shaped elevations reduce the risk of slipping.
+The Stuttgart artist Reiner Xaver Sedelmeier, in collaboration with KPM head designer Thomas Wenzel, has combined the MANDORLA design with porcelain and transferred it to cup, vases and jugs in the shape of a cylinder.
+The almond-shaped decor is ubiquitous in everyday life as "checker plate".
+Everyone knows it: the offset, embossed, almond-shaped elevations reduce the risk of slipping.
 The MANDORLA series impresses with its fusion of functionality and elegance.